-- This public services contract concerns the comprehensive environmental assessment of a sample of 17 public schools in Gaza and the West Bank, including East Jerusalem, with the purpose of setting a baseline for the design of four new schools with higher environmental performances, inform the design standards of future schools and for the potential greening of existing school buildings. - Services shall be performed in conformity with the conditions of these tender documents. - The general and specific objectives of the consultancy are described in section 5 Terms of reference: 5.2 Objective of the consultancy, p.33
+- 541 This public services contract concerns the comprehensive environmental assessment of a sample of public buildings in the West Bank, with the purpose of: - For schools: setting a baseline for the design of two new schools with higher environmental performances, inform the design standards of future schools and for the potential greening of existing buildings. - For Vocational Training Centres and Municipal Buildings: identify greening opportunities and select and prioritize interventions of greening and upgrading the buildings. - §42 Services shall be performed in conformity with the conditions of these tender documents. - 843 The general and specific objectives of the consultancy are described in section 5 Terms of reference: 5.2 Objective of the consultancy, p.39